roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-19 ****** byHiddenDevil_© Trisha turned to the girl, surprised, gripping the chair hard as she struggled to look normal.
+Trisha turned to the girl, surprised, gripping the chair hard as she struggled to look normal.
 The girl was looking at her with a sympathetic look, and suddenly Trisha realized that her cheeks must be flushed red and hot.
 The girl thought Trisha's face was shiny and red just because of the heat.
 She didn't realize that the petite cheerleader next to her was desperately struggling to keep her pleasure in – that her body, hidden under the gown, was rigid and stiff in her chair in response to the sex toy plunged into her cunt.
 Trisha responded with a stilted nod, her lips struggling to move.

  "O-oh..." she finally managed back, in a stammering whisper.
 "Y-yes...I k- know!"